 "Jan used the robot arm to grasp more easily when objects had been displayed during the preceding calibration, which was interesting," said co-investigator Andrew Schwartz, Ph.D., professor of Neurobiology, Pitt School of Medicine.
 "Overall, our results indicate that highly coordinated, natural movement can be restored to people whose arms and hands are paralyzed."

-After surgery in October to remove the electrode arrays, Ms. Scheuermann concluded her participation in the study.
+After surgery to remove the electrode arrays, Ms. Scheuermann concluded her participation in the study.

 "This is been a fantastic, thrilling, wild ride, and I am so glad I've done this," she said.
-"This study has enriched my life, given me new friends and coworkers, helped me contribute to research and taken my breath away.
-For the rest of my life, I will thank God every day for getting to be part of this team."
+"This study has enriched my life, given me new friends and coworkers, helped me contribute to research and taken my breath away."

 The team included John E. Downey, BS, Elizabeth Tyler-Kabara, M.D., Ph.D., and Michael Boninger, M.D., all of the University of Pittsburgh School of Medicine; and lead author Brian Wodlinger, Ph.D., now of Imagistx, Inc. The project was funded by the Defense Advanced Research Projects Agency, the Department of Veterans Affairs, and the UPMC Rehabilitation Institute.